helenpeng04/helenpeng04.github.io/_posts/2024-05-03-gender-stereotypes-academics.md

 date: 2024-05-03
 ---

-This project investigates the impact of gender stereotype threats on academic outcomes.
-Using meta-analytic techniques in **R**, we synthesize data from multiple studies to quantify how stereotype threats influence academic performance and achievement.
+This project investigates how gender stereotype threats affect academic outcomes using meta-analysis in *R*.
+Results showed that both affirmative and non-affirmative interventions improved performance compared to no intervention, despite limited data for subgroup analysis.

 **Course:** Research Methods: Meta-Analysis \
 **Instructor:** Phoebe Lam \